j3channel/StreamElementsWidgets/Chat/Sequence/README.md

 # SEQUENCE CHATBOT
 This widget will allow a bot to respond to a sequence of trigger phrases, then play a sound when the sequence has finished.

+**NOTE**: This widget requires no HTML or CSS, so please remove *all* default code from the widget after adding a new custom widget in your StreamElements Overlay.

 # OAUTH KEYS SETUP
 You will need an OAuth key to allow your bot to respond in chat.